StenlyTU/LFCS-official/stuff/OperationofRunningSystems.md

 * `modprobe -r cdrom` - unload module cdrom.

-* In /proc/sys are contained kernel tunables, parameters that are used to customize the behavior of system
+* In /proc/sys are contained kernel tunables, parameters that are used to customize the behavior of system.

 * Example